Coveros-Archive/training-mtw/README.md

 1. Open Eclipse and create a new Java Project

 ## Mobile Web Application Testing
-To run the mobile web app testing example for Android you will need to install [http://appium.io/] (Appium) and [https://www.genymotion.com/] (Genymotion).
+To run the mobile web app testing example for Android you will need to install [Appium](http://appium.io/]) and [Genymotion](https://www.genymotion.com/).
 Appium is open source.
 Genymotion requires an account but the free version is all that is needed to run the examples as written

 To run the mobile web app testing example for iOS you will need a Mac with the latest version of XCode installed.

 Mobile web application examples are
 * `com.coveros.training.mtw.appium.AndroidChromeExample`
 * `com.coveros.training.mtw.appium.IosSafariExample`